 One thing I also like about the Simple Green Naturals line is that they have a full ingredient list on the label.
 This can make or break a "green" product to me, because when a product labeled as green or natural, if it doesn't have a full ingredient disclosure, it makes me think that the company has something to hide.
 Simple Green Naturals is open and honest.... read more

 Bon Ami is truly the original green cleaner.
 It's been around for 120 years, which is awesome...this ain't no 21st century greenwashing here.
 Back in those days, people weren't using harsh chemicals to clean things.
 They were using simple ingredients, which is exactly what Bon Ami does.
-Their ingredient list is simple, relatively short, and filled with words that are easy to pronounce!
+Their ingredient list is simple and relatively short!
 Their containers are also either recyclable or made from recycled materials.

 We've been canning our own marinara sauce like crazy these days, which is fun, but messy.
 I let the splattered marinara sauce sit on the stove overnight so I could test the Bon Ami Liquid Cleanser on it the following morning.